-In today’s article, I’ll put the Life Ionizer MXL-15 up against the Tyent UCE-11 to see which one comes out the victor.
+In today’s article, I put Life Ionizer MXL-15 up against the Tyent UCE-11 to see which comes out the victor.
 I’ll tell you right now that these are two of the best home water ionizers money can buy, and in the end, it’ll be up to you to decide which ionizer gives you the most bang for your buck.

-In my previous article, I reviewed the MXL-15 and was amazed by some of the features Life offers in their machine.
+While performing my Life MXL-15 review, I was amazed by some of its features.
 It’s certainly one of the most powerful alkaline water machines in the world.

-Some months ago, I ranked the Tyent UCE-11 #1 on my top 10 list of best water ionizers in 2018.
-Let’s see if it deserves the crown once again in 2019 or has Life produced a superior unit?
+Previously, I ranked the Tyent UCE-11 as my #1 best water ionizer.
+Let’s see if it deserves the crown once again or has Life produced a superior unit?

 Where are TyentUSA Water Ionizers made?

-Tyent produces and assembles their ionizers in an ISO-approved factory in Korea.
-ISO (International Organization for Standardization) is an internationally recognized standard in production quality and quality assurance.
-In fact, I once I had to take an ISO course way back when during my days working as a construction manager in the curtainwall industry.
+Tyent produces and assembles its ionizers in an ISO-approved factory in Korea.
+ISO (International Organization for Standardization) is an internationally recognized authority for best manufacturing practices and quality assurance.
+In fact, I once had to take an ISO course way back when during my days working as a construction manager in the curtain wall industry.

 Tyent stresses that people should not trust brands that produce ionizers in China and Taiwan.